kinona/ONLINE-SERVICE-MARKETING-AND-SOCIAL-PLATFORM-FOR-BAKERS-AND-CLIENT/README.md

 3. Start the Apache and MySQL services in the XAMPP control panel.
 4. Open a web browser and navigate to `http://localhost/ONLINE-SERVICE-MARKETING-AND-SOCIAL-PLATFORM-FOR-BAKERS-AND-CLIENT/index.php` to view the website.

-Note: Replace `your_website_folder_name` with the name of the folder where you copied the website files.